Job Postings

 Return by mail to:

-201 N. Jefferson St.
+HR Director201 N. Jefferson St.

 Huntington, IN 46750

-Assessors Office: Deputy Assessor
+Assessors Office - Deputy Assessor

 Responsibilities include answering phones, greeting visitors, preparing and entering various information into the computer system such as parcel transfers, parcel splits, parcel combinations, and sales data; then filing the documents appropriately.
 Additional duties include performing field inspections of property, documenting changes, and updating property values for real estate, personal property & mobile home properties in addition to other duties within the Assessor’s Office as assigned.
 Ability to attain level certification and continue required education to retain this certification.